Paul Perkins: Detroit Lions

 On September 17, 2019, Perkins was claimed off waivers by the Detroit Lions.
 He was released on October 17 and re-signed to the practice squad.
 He was promoted to the active roster on October 23.
 He was released on October 30 and re-signed to the practice squad.
 He was promoted back to the active roster on November 2.
 He was waived on November 16.
 In four games with the Lions, he recorded 12 carries for 29 rushing yards.

 Jacksonville Jaguars

 On December 3, 2019, Perkins was signed to the Jacksonville Jaguars practice squad.
 His practice squad contract with the team expired after the Jaguars' season on January 6, 2020.

 Baltimore Ravens

 On January 7, 2020, Perkins was signed to the Baltimore Ravens practice squad.
 His practice squad contract with the team expired on January 20, 2020.

 Indianapolis Colts

 On November 19, 2020, Perkins was signed to the Indianapolis Colts practice squad.
 On January 10, 2021, Perkins signed a reserve/futures contract with the Colts.
 He was released on May 3, 2021.

 Personal life

 His father, Bruce Perkins, played fullback at Arizona State and briefly in the NFL.
-His uncle, Don Perkins, played eight seasons as a running back with the Dallas Cowboys.
-His younger brother, Bryce Perkins, plays quarterback for the Los Angeles Rams.
+His great-uncle, Don Perkins, played eight seasons as a running back with the Dallas Cowboys.
+His younger brother, Bryce Perkins, plays quarterback for the Michigan Panthers of the UFL.